MMosley502/LEGUP/Implementing-Puzzles.md

 ## Organization and Classes
 We begin by creating a new directory under `src/main/java/edu/rpi/legup/puzzle` called `nurikabe`.
-Every puzzle in Legup extends the abstract class `edu.rpi.legup.model.Puzzle`.
+Every puzzle in LEGUP extends the abstract class `edu.rpi.legup.model.Puzzle`.
 The constructor and the following abstract methods must be implemented:
 * `public void initializeView()`
 * `public Board generatePuzzle(int difficulty)`